chany93/AoseDevKit2018-Blocksworld/README.md

 Give a look at the methods in PddlClause and PddlWorld to interact with pddl agents beliefs.
 You can declare, undeclare, or check whether a clause is declared in a given world.
 A clause is composed by a predicate and zero, one, or more arguments.

+Follows an excerpt from the source code about the pickup action in the blocksworld domain.

 ```pddl
 // blocks-domain.pddl